vgiles/fc-website-src/content/work/service-1.md

 ---
 ---
-**Consulting** for audio and music in software, spaces, for events, and for use in projects.
+**Consulting** services for the use of music and sound.
+This includes software/game development, media/film, architecture, real estate, public or private spaces; any situation where music or sound adds to the experience.